MerginMaps/docs/src/tutorials/creating-a-project-in-qgis/index.md

 You may have noticed that the <QGISPluginName /> has created a project almost identical to the one created by <MobileAppName /> in a previous tutorial: A single point layer called *Survey* and OpenStreetMap base mapping.

 ::: tip
 <MobileAppName /> can make use of any type of background maps (offline and online) that are supported by QGIS.
-TODO: Link to relevant HOWTO.
+You can learn how to add raster and vector background maps [here](../../howto/project/settingup_background_map.md).
 :::

 We'll now add two more layers - a point layer for surveying trees and a line layer for hedges.